Kyun Tum Say Itna Pyar Hai

-Kyun Tum Say Itna Pyar Hai is a Pakistani Urdu film starring Arbaaz Khan, Veena Malik, Babrik Shah, Ajab Gul, and Sana Nawaz.
+Kyun Tum Say Itna Pyar Hai is a 2005 Pakistani Urdu-language film starring Arbaaz Khan, Veena Malik, Babrik Shah, Ajab Gul, and Sana Nawaz.
 This is the second directorial project of Ajab Gul after Khoey Ho Tum Kahan.
-This film is directed by Ajab Gul who has a long affiliation with the TV, stage and film industry in Pakistan.
-The film is a blend of family drama, romance, and action, typical of most Lollywood movies.
+This film is directed by Ajab Gul.

 Plot

-The film starts as a clash between good and evil, a landscape that many suggest marks cinema across the world.
-The pursuits are represented in the film by two individuals who are deeply committed to their way of life.
-The characters are rendered by artists Nadeem and Talat Hussain.

-The families of the two, a former judge (Nadeem) and ex-chief minister (Talat Hussain) are interlinked by nuptials, but do not serve as bonds.
-Talat is a power-hungry politician who stops at nothing—bribery, killings, abductions—to achieve his goals.
-He is under investigation and the man in charge of the case is Nadeem's character, the traditional upstanding citizen and an upholder of values and justice.
+The families of the two, a former judge (Nadeem) and ex-chief minister (Talat Hussain) are interlinked by nuptials but do not serve as bonds.
+Talat is a power-hungry politician who resorts to anything—bribery, killings, abductions—to achieve his goals.
+He is currently under investigation, and the man leading the case is Nadeem's character, a traditional upstanding citizen and a champion of values and justice.

-The only blemish in Nadeem’s life are his two wives, one being Ajab Gul’s mother with whom he has a strained relationship.
+The only blemish in Nadeem’s life is his two wives, one being Ajab Gul’s mother with whom he has a strained relationship.
 Police officer Babrak Shah by the other wife is acknowledged as his son and so the stepbrothers have a strong dislike for each other.
 They also share the love of the same girl (Talat's daughter played by Veena Malik) whose marriage to Babrak deepens the enmity and a sense of deprivation in Gul.

-Renowned television and film actors such as Tahira Wasti and Nighat Chaudhry play supporting roles in the move.
+Renowned television and film actors such as Tahira Wasti and Nighat Chaudhry play supporting roles in the movie.

-While the first half of the film explores the family drama, the second half is focused on action.